sam777manss/CommandsInGit/ReadMe.md

-#Hello this is my read me
+#Hello this is my readme.
 creating for teaching myself